Playwright vs Selenium vs Cypress: Which Is Right for Your Team in 2026?

 Selenium remains essential for enterprises.
 It introduced WebDriver BiDi (bidirectional) protocol in v4+, enabling real-time browser communication, JS execution, network interception, and event listening—on par with Chrome DevTools Protocol.
 Selenium 5 will deliver even deeper BiDi support for improved flakiness mitigation and developer tooling.- New Features:

-- Selenium Manager (auto-installs drivers).
+- Selenium Manager – auto downloads/configures drivers

-- Full-page screenshots.
+- Full-page screenshots

 - Market share:

-- Holds ~22% share in QA automation market.
+- Holds ~25% share in QA automation market.

 - Cautions: